alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

     * `__init__.py` - Code of the function.
     * `function.json` - Configuration of the function.

+* Configure the Azure Function.

+  The `function.json` file is configurated.

+  The variable `name`, in the `function.json`, will hold the parameter that receives the event data.

 * Create the Function App.

   1. You must create a Storage Account for the Function App, using the Azure console.